 - Various human causes of death explained the vast majority of wolf mortalities.
-About half died from hunting; more than a third were culled after deadly run-ins with livestock.

 It is usually most effective to be persuasive, but not rude, sarcastic or angry.
 Speak from the heart of one who is more inclined to support our Game & Fish Department if and when doing what is best and right for all residents and visitors in Wyoming, now and into the future.
 Original words directly from your own heart and mind are more likely to be given consideration than words and phrases that sound scripted.

-Focus the energy of your words on wolf hunting, trapping and snaring reform and the shifting tide to twenty-first century wildlife management and public tolerance.
+Focus the energy of your words on wolf hunting, trapping, and snaring reform, and the shifting tide to twenty-first-century wildlife management and public tolerance.